This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sauté the Vegetables: Heat olive oil in a 2-quart saucepan over medium heat.
-Add the onions, celery, and carrots, and cook for about 5 minutes until the onions are soft and translucent.
-Stir in the garlic and cook for another minute.
+• Heat olive oil in a 2-quart saucepan over medium heat.
+Add onion, celery, and carrots and cook for about 5 minutes, until the onions are soft.
+Stir in garlic and cook for 1 minute.

-• Cook the Chicken: Place the chicken breast in the pot and season with salt and pepper.
-Pour in the chicken broth and bring to a boil.
-Reduce the heat to medium-low and simmer for 20 minutes, or until the chicken is cooked through and tender enough to shred.
+• Add the chicken breast and season with salt and pepper.
+Pour in chicken broth and bring to a boil.
+Reduce heat to medium-low and simmer for 20 minutes, until the chicken is tender and cooked through.

-• Shred the Chicken: Use two forks to shred the chicken directly in the pot or transfer it to a cutting board to shred before returning it to the pot.
+• Shred the chicken with two forks directly in the pot, or transfer to a cutting board to shred before returning it to the broth.

-• Prepare the Dumplings: In a bowl, combine the flour, baking powder, sugar, and salt.
-Cut in the butter using your fingers or a pastry blender until the mixture resembles coarse crumbs.
-Stir in the milk until a soft dough forms.
-Drop spoonfuls of dough into the simmering soup, cover, and cook for 15 minutes.
-Serve hot.
+• In a bowl, mix flour, baking powder, sugar, and salt.
+Cut in butter until crumbly, then stir in milk to form a soft dough.
+Drop spoonfuls of dough into the simmering broth, cover, and cook for 15 minutes, until the dumplings are fluffy and cooked through.
+Serve warm.

 Notes

-• Broth: If you’d like a thicker broth, simmer it longer to allow it to reduce.
+• Broth: For a thicker broth, simmer a few extra minutes to let it reduce.

-• Chicken: Save time by using pre-cooked rotisserie chicken or leftover chicken from another meal.
+• Chicken: Save time by using rotisserie or leftover cooked chicken.

-• Vegetables: For extra flavor, sauté the vegetables until lightly golden before adding them to the broth.
+• Vegetables: Sauté the vegetables until lightly golden before adding the broth for extra flavor.

 To make Chicken and Dumplings for two, double the ingredient amounts and use a 3 to 4-quart pot.